mozaik-association/mozaik/docs/9Mandats-module.md

 # Mandates
-The mandate module allows you to manage all the mandates related to your organisation.
-Different categories of mandates are possible:
+The mandate module allows you to manage the mandates (political/internal/external) related to your organisation.
+Different categories of mandates are possible.

-- The states mandates
-- The internal mandates
-- The external mandates

 These three types of mandates are managed in a similar way.
 Only the data changes.

 Each gategory of mandate give you access to :